 The liqueur itself is sweet like most other Peanut Butter Whiskeys.
 However, the taste is a bit different.

 Sheep Dog Peanut Butter Whiskey has a more evident Whiskey note.
 But unfortunately, this positive aspect is overshadowed by another.
 It has quite a sour, acidic bite to it.
 I can't put my finger on it, but something makes this liqueur taste somewhat off.

 Ole Smoky is more famous for their Moonshine, but lately, they started offering a large selection of flavored Whiskeys.
 Besides the Peanut Butter Whiskey, they also have Mango Habanero Whiskey, Salty Caramel Whiskey, Root Beer Whiskey, and many more creative takes on flavoring Whiskey.

 The base for these liqueurs is a two years barrel-aged corn Whiskey.
 Opening the bottle, you can immediately smell notes of peanut butter.
 And there are also hints of popcorn, honey, and cookies.

-The spirit is super smooth with intense notes of peanut and vanilla.
+The spirit is super smooth, with intense notes of peanut and vanilla.
 You can also taste some oaky notes from the barrel and even hints of licorice.
-And even though the liqueur contains less alcohol than most other Peanut Butter Whiskeys, it tastes a bit more refined.
+And even though the liqueur contains less alcohol than most Peanut Butter Whiskeys, it tastes a bit more refined.

 Produced by: Hard Truth Distilling